 1. Decreased Immune Function

-The immune system is your body’s natural defence system against attacks from the outside world, foreign materials, bacteria, food toxins, pollutants, food proteins, viruses and so forth.
+The immune system is your body’s natural defense system against attacks from the outside world, foreign materials, bacteria, food toxins, pollutants, food proteins, viruses and so forth.
 Every single day our body is under attack and goes about its work silently dealing with a whole array of foreign materials and bacteria that enter our system.

 We have three important barriers that maintain the first line of defence in our immunity: